 In both cases, the parameters $\beta$ and $\gamma$ are essential to characterize the dynamics, as the basic reproductive number $R_0 = \frac{\beta}{\gamma}$ is reliant on them, and characteristic of the disease's threshold: if each infected individual infects more than one susceptible individual, or $R_0 >0$, then there's the onset of the epidemic.
 Otherwise, if $R_0 <0$, the disease eventually vanishes from the population.

-Expanding further from the aforementioned SIR and SIS systems, several other compartmental models can be built using other possible states for the individuals in a network.
-In this study, the following ones are used, with their equations shown in \autoref{tab:compartmental models} (see also figure~\ref{fig:compartmental models schematic}).
+Expanding further from the aforementioned SIR and SIS systems, several other compartmental models can be built using different states for the individuals in a network.
+In this study, the following ones are used, with their equations shown below in \autoref{tab:compartmental models} (see also figure~\ref{fig:compartmental models schematic}).